 In each experiment, 15 college students received 60- or 120-msee, low-imensity, electrotactile stimuli concur- and parasympathetic blockade, and ganglionic blockade. rently with a 50-msec auditory startle pulse.
 A warning one preceded electrotactile and startle stimuli by 2 sec in the CS-US interval, with CR deceleration often facilitated the experimental conditions, while in the control conditions the two stimuli were presented without warning.
 Subjects' task was to discriminate electrotactile stimulus duration.
 As in earlier intramodal studies, the warning tone ing intervals of both experiments.
 Significantly better was similarly affected by the pharmacological agents, discrimination occurred on warned than unwarned control trials (Exp.
 1-73.7% vs 60.3%; Exp.
 2-73.2% vs 49.5%).
 Reflex blink latency was also significantly facilitated in both experiments.
 However, unlike the intra- Purchase), Schwartz, G. E. (Yale University), Saron, increased startle pulse intensity in Experiment 2 resulted asymmetry during positive and negative affect.
-A in a larger and significant reduction. n a larger and significant reduction.
+A in a larger and significant reduction. n a larger and significant reduction. variety of data suggest that positive and negative affect.
 The hypothesis that reflexive motor activity is influ-may be differentially lateralized in the human brain.
-This enced by selective sensory enhancement was clearly supported.
-The results are interpreted with respect to a ferential effect of positive versus negative affect on general theory of orienting and reflex control.
+This enced by selective sensory enhancement was clearly report describes an experiment which exgeneral theory of orienting and reflex control.
 (Supported by the Grant Foundation, by an NSF grant subjects were exposed to portions of a television show BMS75-17075, and by a Research Scientist Award K3-MH21762 and a Fellowship Award MH07198-01 from to press down on a pressure-sensitive knob according to tonomic and stimulus control of conditional cardiac with EEG filtered for 8-13 Hz recorded from F4, F3, P4 rate responses in rhesus monkeys.
 Conditional cardiac and P3 referenced to C2 were digitized and printed every rate responses (cardiac CRs) of 6 thesas monkeys were 30 sec.
 Two epochs representing the most positively and examined under systematic and broad manipulation of the most negatively judged segments were chosen for temporal variable of CS-US interval length.
 A Pavlovian analysis on the basis of each subject's ratings and were delay conditioning procedure was employed in which the compared on parietal and frontal asymmetry as reflected duration of a visual conditional stimulus (CS) preceding in the ratio R-L/R+L alpha.
 The results revealed a an aversive electric-shock unconditional stimulus (US) was increased progressively from 2 to 120 sec for each ence (positive vs negative) interaction.
 During positive animal.
 At each of 8 differing CS-US interval conditions, affect, the frontal leads display greater relative left hemiselective autonomic blocking agents were administered to assess the relative roles of the sympathetic and parasympathetic branches of the autonomic nervous system in the elaboration of observed cardiac rate CRs.
-Each subject was tested both in the absence of any drugs and under: 1) pathetic blockade with propranolol, 2) parasympathetic blockade with atropine, 3) double blockade with a and negative affective imagery served as the main indeleast consistent at the first 3 CS-US intervals of 2-6 sec. where instances of accelerative, decelerative, and biphasic HR patterns were observed during CS both contrast, at CS-US intervals from 10 to 120 sec, a stable and consistent biphasic HR pattern of initial acceleration followed by deceleration was uniformly observed during CS despite continued wide fluctuations in pre-CS HR.
-Both accelerative and decelerative HR changes within the CS-US interval were eliminated almost entirely by parasympathetic blockade alone, combined sympathe
+Each subject was tested both in the absence of any drugs and under: 1) pathetic blockade with propranolol, 2) parasympathetleast consistent at the first 3 CS-US intervals of 2-6 sec. where instances of accelerative, decelerative, and biphasic HR patterns were observed during CS both contrast, at CS-US intervals from 10 to 120 sec, a stable and consistent biphasic HR pattern of initial acceleration followed by deceleration was uniformly observed during CS despite continued wide fluctuations in pre-CS HR.
+Both accelerative and decelerative HR changes within the CS-US interval were eliminated almost entirely by parasympathetic blockade alone, combined sympathetic